haldarsaurav/Digital-Clock-Temperature-Humidity-Meter/README.md

 So, since I wanted this to be my persoanl desk clock, I wanted a nice sleek wooden case for it, I didn't have much tools or resources but, I am glad how it turned out.

 ![box_enclosuret!](img/box_enclosure2-min.png "box_enclosure")
+---

 ![box_enclosuret!](img/box_enclosure3-min.png "box_enclosure")
+---

+Added soem wood filler to hide the imperfections
 ![box_enclosuret!](img/box_enclosure6-min.png "box_enclosure")
+---
+Painted it with wood paint and also added some hole at the top for vents.
 ![box_enclosuret!](img/box_enclosure8-min.png "box_enclosure")
+---